jackwanders/GalleryView/README.txt

 INSTRUCTIONS FOR USE
 ---------------------------------
 1) Place galleryview-x.x folder somewhere in your website directory structure (you can rename this folder if desired)
-2) Include script tags for the desired version of the script (uncompressed, packed) and for the included jQuery Timers plugin file
+2) Include script tags for the desired version of the script (uncompressed, packed) and for the included jQuery Timers and Easing plugin files
 3) Include a reference to the jquery.galleryview-x.x.css stylesheet in your document
 4) Create an unordered list in your HTML with the content you wish to be displayed in your gallery (see below for more information on markup options
 5) Edit the id of the first rule in jquery.galleryview-3.0.css to match the id given to your unordered list